serverless/blog/posts/2019-8-21-deploy-serverless-cdn-with-serverless-components.md

 myApp (master)$
 ```

-You'll now notice there's a new `domain` output in the CLI and that it's already SSL-enabled and completely secure by default, as the [Serverless CDN component](https://github.com/serverless-components/cdn) creates a free certificate for your automatically via AWS Certeficate Manager.
+You'll now notice there's a new `domain` output in the CLI and that it's already SSL-enabled and completely secure by default, as the [Serverless CDN component](https://github.com/serverless-components/cdn) creates a free certificate for you automatically via AWS Certificate Manager.
 If this is the first time you use your domain with AWS, deployment may take a while during certificate creation and validation.

 You may now use this domain instead of the root CloudFront URL we used earlier to access our file.
 Again, keep in mind that domain propagation may take a few minutes: